Xetibo/ReSet-Doc/sections/existing_plugin_functionality/monitor.typ

     )<Hyprland-Monitor-Conversion>],
 )

-The second approach is to directly use Hyprlands Unix sockets, which are fully replicated in hyprctl, meaning both solutions will lead to the same outcome.
+The second approach is to directly use Hyprland's Unix sockets, which are fully replicated in hyprctl, meaning both solutions will lead to the same outcome.
 For sockets, the same conversion as with hyprctl would be required.